UW-Quantum-Defect-Lab/qdl-utils-qdots/README.md

 * TTL pulsers
   * Quantum Composer Sapphire
   * Spin Core PulseBlaster
-* Excelitas SPCM for photon detection
 * NI-DAQ card (PCIx 6363) for data acquisition and control
+  * Edge counting from Excelitas SPCM for photon detection
-  * Jena System's piezo actuator stage control amplifier
+  * Jena System's piezo actuator stage control
   * Mad City Labs piezo actuator stage control
 * Newport Micrometers via serial connection

 Additionally, several fully interfaced, Python applications are provided for standard and commonly used experiments:

-* `qt3scope`: Real-time oscilloscope readout from the SPCM via the digital input terminal on the NI-DAQ board.
-* `qt3scan`: Reconfigurable 1-d and 2-d confocal scan imaging.
-* `qt3pb`: A simple GUI for controlling the pulse blaster.
+* `qdlmove`: Customizable graphical interface for position control, reconfigurable for mutltiple positioners.
 * `qdlple`: Reconfigurable resonant excitation (photoluminescence excitation) spectroscopy.
-* `qdlmove`: Customizable graphical interface for position control, reconfigurable for mutltiple positioners.
+* `qdlscan`:  Reconfigurable 1-d and 2-d confocal scan imaging.
+* `qdlscope`: Real-time oscilloscope readout from the SPCM via the digital input terminal on the NI-DAQ board.

+as well as some legacy applications from `qt3-utils`.

 Applications are generally structured to be easily configured for different setups (using supported hardware) via the use of YAML files.